radiantearth/model_ecaas_agrifieldnet_gold/docs/index.md

 - NPCRI : `(B03 - B08) / (B03 + B08)`

 Then we took median and max of the above features.
-We also calculated the total area perentage of a given field using library [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR), along with other features like the field tile count, field overlap count, field tile size, field tile height, field tile width.
+We also calculated the total area percentage of a given field using library [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR), along with other features like the field tile count, field overlap count, field tile size, field tile height, field tile width.